Potential Candidate Summary - 2020

 Below is the most current data on women who have filed or are likely candidates.
 Likely candidate information comes from at least two of the following sources: KnowWho Data Services; Campaigns and Elections; House Race Hotline; CQ Politics Daily; Politics1.com; The Hill; Roll Call; and local newspapers in many states.
 The total number of candidates at each level is the sum of total filed to date plus likely candidates.

-Filing deadlines have passed in three states: AL, AR, IL.
+Filing deadlines have passed in eight states: AL, AR, CA, IL, MS, NC, OH, TX.

 Primaries have been held in zero states (the first primary is 3/3/2020 in Alabama).